lars1050/csc321-s25/01_git_setup/readme.md

 ### Share with Dr. Larson

-1. At the site of the gitlab repo, find the Manage - Members settings.
-Add "larsonam" as a member of your repo.
+<del>1.
+At the site of the gitlab repo, find the Manage - Members settings.
+Add "larsonam" as a member of your repo.</del>

+Since I am the owner of the group, you do not need to share with me (and it seems to generate an error anyway).

 ### Create a collaborators.txt File